Sunset

 Greenwood

-where visitors could contemplate death as a part of nature.
+retreat where visitors could contemplate death as a part of

 Tweed, Samuel F. B. Morse, Margaret Sanger, Leonard Bernstein